spottsmorpheus/morpheus-msdns-plugin/README.md

 # Microsoft DNS Morpheus Plugin

-## Version 3.4
+## Version 2.3.3

-Version 3.4.x is built to support Morpheus version 7.0 LTS Release Version 3.3.x is built to support Morpheus version 6.3 Standard Release Version 3.2.x is built to support Morpheus version 6.2 LTS Release

 Each Plugin version will specify the Minimum supported Morpheus version and Plugin API version.

-### Plugin version 3.4.0 supports minimum Morpheus version 7.0.1 with plugin API 1.1.0
+### Plugin version 2.3.3 supports minimum Morpheus version 7.0.1 with plugin API 1.1.0
-### Plugin version 3.3.0 supports minimum Morpheus version 6.3.4 with plugin API 1.0.6
-### Plugin version 3.2.0 supports minimum Morpheus version 6.2.7 with plugin API 0.15.10
+### Plugin version 2.1.3 supports minimum Morpheus version 6.2.7 with plugin API 0.15.10

 ## Introduction
 This is the official Morpheus plugin for interacting with Microsoft DNS.
 This automates functions as it relates to automatically creating DNS Records and cleaning up DNS records both during workload provisioning and manually.
 It should be noted that if joining a Windows VM to an Active Directory Domain, this integration is not needed as the Domain joining typically auto creates a DNS record.
 This was originally embedded into Morpheus and is being extracted for easier maintenance.

-## New with v3
+## Recent Changes

 ### Plugin Integration Controls